-One such creature is the lanternfish, found in the tropical Pacific Ocean off the coast of Costa Rica, and seen in this week’s Blue Planet II.
+One such creature is the lanternfish, found in the tropical Pacific Ocean off the coast of Costa Rica.

 Usually after dinner, the lanternfish swim back to the ocean floor.
-However, at certain times of the year, as they’re about to spawn, they’ll remain throughout the day just under the waves.
+However, at certain times of the year, as they’re about to spawn, they’ll remain just under the waves throughout the day.

 It’s a risky business, as lanternfish are easy prey for others sharing the ocean, and a favourite dish on the menu for spinner dolphins.

-Indeed, 5,000 of these dolphins are seen racing to herd vast shoals of lanternfish, resulting in the ocean appearing to look as if it’s frantically bubbling away.
+Indeed, 5,000 of these dolphins are seen racing to herd vast shoals of lanternfish, resulting in the ocean appearing to frantically bubble away.